vycke/chifferobe/README.md

 const _emitter = emitter();
 ```

 You subscribe to a topic by using the `on(topic: string, callback: Function)` function.
-The callbacks can either be synchronous or asynchronou (**NOTE**: topic '\*' is a wildcard topic that triggers on every emit).
+The callbacks can either be synchronous or asynchronous (**NOTE**: topic '\*' is a wildcard topic that triggers on every emit).

 ```js
 function myFunction(...args) { ... }